 The show includes a new painting by Pornprasert Yamazaki, a distorted portrait of King Taksin, titled Butterfly.
 Beneath the picture is an installation of fighting fish in a row of fifty individual jars, separated by crisp twenty-baht banknotes.
 Butterfly represents the fish's eye-view of Taksin as depicted on the banknotes, refracted through the jars.
 Like the works from his solo exhibition Suicide Mind, Butterfly was painted using Pornprasert's own blood.

-Previously, Thai artists Manit Sriwanichpoom (Flashback '76) and Kosit Juntaratip also used blood in their work, and Kristian von Hornsleth collected Thai blood samples for his Deep Storage Art Project.
-UDD protesters painted a mural in blood at Democracy Monument in 2010.
+Previously, Kosit Juntaratip used blood in his performance art, and Kristian von Hornsleth collected Thai blood samples for his Deep Storage Art Project.
+Manit Sriwanichpoom soaked autopsy photographs in blood for his series Died On 6th October 1976.
+UDD protesters painted a banner in blood at Democracy Monument in 2010.